Codyvanzandt/Personal-Website/content/authors/admin/_index.md

 # - Visitors
 ---

 I’m a PhD student in English and American Literature at Washington University in St. Louis where I use computational methods to study genre, plot, and style.
-Accordingly, my biggest (inter)disciplinary commitments are to machine learning, network analysis, narrative theory, and formalisms both old and new.

-I teach writing and literature, of course, but I’m amusingly easy to sell on more unusual teaching experiences.
-My pedagogical Greatest Hits include competitive mental math for elementary schoolers, commedia dell’arte for middle schoolers, a cappella for high schoolers, guitar for undergraduates, and software engineering for financial analysts.

-I enjoy acting and playing stringed instruments, and I even do those things publicly whenever someone is foolish kind enough to let me.

 I bluster on Twitter @CodyVanZandt, sling code on GitHub @Codyvanzandt, exist (at least nominally) on LinkedIn @codyvanzandt, and respond to email at cody.a.vanzandt@gmail.com.